 \subsection{Expectation Operators}

-First, provided any probability measure $\mu$ on a generic probability space which is understood in context, we denote by $\E^{\mu}$ the expectation with respect to this probability measure.
-Moreover, when additionally provided with a $\sigma$-algebra $\mathscr{F}$, we denote by $\E^{\mu}_{\mathscr{F}}$ the conditional expectation operator with respect to the probability measure $\mu$ with respect to conditioning on this $\sigma$-algebra $\mathscr{F}$.
+For any probability measure $\mu$ on a generic probability space, we denote by $\E^{\mu}$ the expectation with respect to this probability measure.
+Moreover, when additionally provided with a $\sigma$-algebra $\mathscr{F}$, let us denote by $\E^{\mu}_{\mathscr{F}}$ the conditional expectation operator with respect to the probability measure $\mu$ with respect to conditioning on this $\sigma$-algebra $\mathscr{F}$.